 Represent your customers to them

-One of the first things to make the meeting with the media sales team more awesome is to spend time helping them understand your target customers.
+One of the best ways to make the meeting with the media sales team more awesome is to spend time helping them understand your customers.

-You should create and share customer profiles with the media agency to accompany the brief.
+You should share your customer profiles with the media agency alongside the brief.

 Tell the media sales team who you want to see your advertising and challenge them to find those audiences for you.